Skip to content

 wire-haired dachshund getting neuro exam

-What to Do if You Suspect Your Dachshund’s Health Issues are Neurological
+What to Do if You Suspect Neurological Dachshund Health Issues

 Because so many neurological problems share common symptoms, it is critical that a veterinary neurologist evaluate your dachshund’s health issues.
 This will not only rule out other possibilities, but it will also help identify the best treatment option for your doxie, which can vary greatly from case to case.